 The empowerment program is currently in a six-month experimental phase, having commenced in mid-March 2019.
 The result, it is hoped, will be a curriculum that is practical and applicable to the concerns of the villages, as well as volunteers with new knowledge and skills that are accepted and listened to in their villages.

 With more funds in the future, researchers hope to implement the program across the entire region of Sulawesi.

-Read about the earlier study ‘Sustainability and profitability of cocoa-based farming in Sulawesi’
+Read about the preceding study: ‘Sustainability and profitability of cocoa-based farming in Sulawesi’